nodejs/node/doc/guides/technical-values.md

 ### 2 - Stability
 Whenever possible, we seek to insure that currently-working code continues to work.
-We want to earn the trust of developers and end-users.
+We seek to keep the trust of developers and end-users.
 Therefore, we value stability.
 Some key elements of this include:
 * Backwards compatibility